This is delicious keto mock apple pie that uses chayote squash in place of apples. Enjoy a keto apple pie that fits your macros and is guilt-free.

 Enter my recipe for keto mock apple pie, it uses chayote squash in place of apples and features a coconut flour crust that will fool your taste buds into thinking it’s having a traditional apple pie.

 Apples can’t be used in a keto apple pie simply because they are quite high in sugar and not a lot of fiber, to justify its use.
 It’s the reason that a keto diet doesn’t include apples on its list of acceptable low carb fruits.

-I must admit that although eating a low carb keto diet has become a lifestyle for us, if there is one dessert I miss, is apple pie.
-I know many of my Paleo friends include apples in their diet, but for someone as insulin resistant as I am, it’s just not an option.
+I must admit that although eating a low carb keto diet has become a lifestyle for us if there is one dessert I miss, is apple pie.
+I know many of my Paleo friends include apples in their diet, but for those who are insulin resistant, it’s just not always a good option.

 Keeping my love of apples in mind, you must imagine how excited I was when I accidentally figured out how to use chayote squash as an apple substitute.
 I may not be the only one doing this, but I had not heard of it prior to this discovery.
 Insert happy dance!

 What’s so great about chayote as an apple replacement is that they are so similar to apples in both texture and appearance.
 The fact they have a very mild flavor means that they absorb apple pie spices beautifully.

 I know some other brilliant low carb bakers have used zucchini squash as an apple substitute, but I personally feel the texture is too mushy and watery for my taste.
 Which is why I kept searching for a better alternative.

 If you follower of our site you know I had already used chayote squash for my “mock” apple cobbler with great success.
 However, this stubborn girl wanted a pie.